ryancahildebrandt/resume/README.md

 ## Work Experience

-### Cerence, Inc. - Japanese Natural Language Understanding Specialist
+### Cerence, Inc. - Japanese Natural Language Understanding Specialist -- Contract

 *Nov 2020 - Apr 2021*<br>
 *Remote*<br>

-- Extend NLU grammars used for speech recognition models
+- Extend NLU grammars used for speech recognition models with necessary labels and semantic tags
 - Analyze and correct errors in NLU machine learning model output in an accurate and timely manner
-- Localize NLU resources into Japanese for use by a variety of global automakers.
+- Localize English NLU resources into Japanese for use by a variety of global automakers, including intent classification and semantic labeling

 ### RIT & Varsity Tutors - Tutor